What’s in a typical Australian shopping trolley?

 Researchers from Louisiana State University, in partnership with American Pistachio Growers, analysed the melatonin content of pistachios.
 They found that pistachios have around 660 nanograms (ng) of melatonin per gram (5).
 And roasting pistachios didn’t impact their melatonin content.

-This is much higher than most fruits, vegetables, cereals, legumes and seeds (1).
-For example, the melatonin content of oats has been reported at around 90ng/g and tomatoes up to 24ng/g, depending on the type.
+However, these figures for pistachios are much higher than most fruits, vegetables, cereals, legumes and seeds (1).
+For example, the melatonin content of oats has been reported at around 90ng/g, sunflower seeds at 29ng/g and tomatoes at up to 24ng/g, depending on the type.

 Did you know?
 A recent study, involving 80 healthy young adults, found that a daily serving of 40g of walnuts increased melatonin, and improved sleep quality and reduced daytime sleepiness (13).